Urobobros/pcem/README.md

 ```
 When WHPX starts successfully the console will print `Using WHPX backend` and
 the window title will include `[WHPX]` after the CPU name.
+If initialization fails, detailed error messages are printed to help diagnose
+missing features or permissions.

 then `./src/pcem` to run.